The way to a more productive, more inspired, more joyful life is getting enough sleep.

 High blood pressure is a risk factor for heart disease.
-According to the CDC, getting enough sleep every night can help the body’s blood pressure to regulate itself.
-This also helps in preventing sleep disorders such as sleep apnea, which further reduces the risk of heart disease and promotes overall heart health.
+According to the CDC, getting enough sleep every night can help the body’s blood pressure regulate itself.
+This also helps prevent sleep disorders such as sleep apnea, which further reduces the risk of heart disease and promotes overall heart health.

 Better Weight Regulation

 Although weight gain and sleep deprivation have not been linked directly, a lack of sleep does lead to poorer calorie regulation and poorer athletic performance, which can be linked to weight gain.
 A study from the Proceedings of the National Academy of Sciences of the United States of America states that sleep patterns affect the hormones responsible for appetite.
-Furthermore, the National Sleep Foundation has conducted studies that link sufficient sleep to athletic performance which contributes to living a healthy lifestyle.
+Furthermore, the National Sleep Foundation has conducted studies that link sufficient sleep to athletic performance, contributing to living a healthy lifestyle.

 Higher Levels of Productivity and Concentration

-The first signs you may be aware of when getting less than 6 hours of sleep is you feel tired, forgetful, irritable, and just not on the top of your game.
-Researchers from studies done since 2000, concluded that sleep is linked to various brain functions, including concentration, productivity, and cognition.
+The first signs you may be aware of when getting less than 6 hours of sleep are feeling tired, forgetful, irritable, and just not on the top of your game.
+Researchers from a number of studies since the year 2000 concluded that sleep is linked to various brain functions, including concentration, productivity, and cognition.

 How Much is Enough Sleep?